thomasWeise/oa/structure/objective/README.md

 We can implement this function in any way we want, meaning that we can accommodate all types of solution spaces and optimization goals.

 \git.code{mp}{Objective}{A generic interface for objective functions.}{moptipy/api/objective.py}{}{book}{doc,hints}

+### Example: Job Shop Scheduling {#sec:jsspObjectiveFunction}

+What could be a suitable objective function for the JSSP?
+As stated in [@sec:jsspExample], our goal is to complete the production jobs as soon as possible.

+\definition{def}{makespan}{In manufacturing, the *makespan* is the time difference between the start and finish of a sequence of jobs or tasks.}

+Since we assume that all jobs begin at time index&nbsp;0 in our Gantt charts, the makespan is the time when the last operation of the last job is finished.
+Obviously, the smaller this value, the earlier we are done with all jobs, the better is the plan.
+The makespan is therefore subject to minimization.
+As illustrated in [@fig:gantt_demo_with_makespan], the makespan is the time index of the right-most edge of any of the machine rows/schedules in the Gantt chart.
+In the figure, this happens to be the end time&nbsp;230 of the last operation of job&nbsp;0, executed on machine&nbsp;4.

+\rel.figure{gantt_demo_with_makespan}{The makespan, i.e., the time when the last job is completed, for the example candidate solution illustrated in [@fig:gantt_demo_without_makespan] for the demo instance from [@fig:jssp_demo_instance].}{gantt_demo_with_makespan.svgz}{width=80%}

+Our objective function&nbsp;$\objf$ is thus equivalent to the makespan and subject to minimization.
+Based on our candidate solution data structure from [@lst:jssp_gantt], we can easily compute&nbsp;$\objf$.
+We simply have to look for the largest number stored in the array `times`, as this array contains the start and end times of all operations of all jobs in the chart.
+In [@lst:jssp_makespan], we implement exactly this concept in the easiest possible way.

+\git.code{mp}{jssp_makespan}{An implementation of the class [@lst:Objective] to represent the makepan objective function for JSSPs.}{moptipy/examples/jssp/makespan.py}{}{book}{doc,hints}

+With this objective function&nbsp;$\objf$, subject to minimization, we have defined that a Gantt chart&nbsp;$\solspel_1$ is better than another Gantt chart&nbsp;$\solspel_2$ if and only if $\objf(\solspel_1)<\objf(\solspel_2)$.^[under the assumption that both are feasible, of course]